 Before initiating any publishing activity it’s essential to map and carefully consider potential exploitation options, because once the result becomes known to public, it’s no longer possible to protect it by patenting (or as a trade secret).

-In addition, any applicable funding terms need to be obeyed, funding organization may require open access publishing.
+In addition, any applicable funding terms need to be obeyed, and funding organization may require open access publishing.
 Open access publishing is one of the goals of Aalto University.
 We have developed our process of commercialization in a way that open access publishing can be achieved after the necessary steps needed for the early stages of commercialization, such as filing patent applications, is done.
 Timing and operations done in proper manner are the keys in achieving both the publishing and the goals of commercialization.

 Inventions resulting from research can be patented, protected with registered design or with a registered trademark.
 After the necessary intellectual property registrations are filed, the related scientific publications can be published using open access publishing models.
-Results such as software can be double licensed, that is published with a license that allows use for non-commercial users and separate licensing for commercial uses.
+Results such as software can be double licensed, that is, published with a license that allows use for non-commercial users and separate licensing for commercial uses.